titemov/JavaFX-Cubic-Spline/README.md

 Or you can just press randomization button __"Random"__.

 >[!NOTE]
->Nodes can not have same X and Y coordinate
+>Two different nodes can not have same X and Y coordinate

 After that you can choose type of cubic spline interpolation by opening a dropdown menu like this: